2024- 2025 Policies & Procedures

 All volleyball matches must be presided over by two official referees; due to hardship, schools are permitted to utilize one volleyball referee per game per a gentlemen’s agreement.

-Spandex shorts may not be worn as an outer garment, and volleyball shorts must have a minimum of a 5-inch inseam and cover the thigh.
-(Bylaw Review)
+Spandex shorts may not be worn as an outer garment by anyone on the team, including the coaches and other bench personnel; and volleyball shorts must have a minimum of a 5-inch inseam and cover the thigh.
+Team members in violation will be disqualified immediately.
+Opponents may play the game under protest, if the “situation” calls for it.

 Basketball